Recurse-ML/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 ///

-/// note | Technical Details
+/// note | "Technical Details"

 Any function that is valid to use with: